A pilgrimage to Sikhism's holy sites

 Amritsar is a border city in the northwest of Punjab, India, and it is also a religious center for Sikhism.
 The Golden Temple in Amritsar is considered a holy place for Sikhs.
 It not only houses the Sikh scriptures but also has a free kitchen that operates 24 hours a day, where people of all religions, whether they are Indian or foreigners, can have meals for free.

-Jallianwala Bagh is located in the city center, next to shops selling drinks and daggers.
-It is the site of the infamous "Amritsar massacre".
-Here, we saw the buildings with bullet holes from that time, the well that swallowed the lives of the innocent, the memorial for the victims, and the eternal "flame of freedom".
+Jallianwala Bagh is located in a bustling area, with an inconspicuous entrance next to shops selling drinks and swords.
+This is the site of the infamous 'Amritsar Massacre'.
+Here, we saw buildings with bullet holes from that bloody day, a well that swallowed innocent lives, a memorial for the victims, and the eternal 'Flame of Freedom'.

 The India-Pakistan border is located 30 kilometers west of Amritsar.
-Every evening before sunset, the military forces of both countries will meet at the border for a flag-lowering ceremony, which lasts for about 20 minutes.
-From a bus stop near the Amritsar temple, it takes about 1 hour and costs around 12 rupees to reach Attari Village.
-Then, a three-wheeler motorbike can be taken to the border for approximately 15 rupees.
-Alternatively, a direct motorbike ride from Amritsar to Attari Village costs around 200 rupees.
+Every evening before sunset, the armies of India and Pakistan meet at the border for a flag-lowering ceremony that lasts about 20 minutes.
+From the bus station near the Amritsar Temple, you can take a bus to Attari Village, which takes about 1 hour and costs around 12 rupees.
+Then, take a motor rickshaw to the border, which costs around 15 rupees.
+Alternatively, you can take a motor rickshaw directly from Amritsar to Attari Village, which costs around 200 rupees.